wagamamaz/tensorlayer-tricks/README.md

-# Tricks to use TensorLayer
+# How to use TensorLayer

 While research in Deep Learning continues to improve the world, we use a bunch of tricks to use TensorLayer day to day.

-Here are a summary of some of the tricks, you can also find some tricks in [FQA](http://tensorlayer.readthedocs.io/en/latest/user/more.html#fqa).
+Here are a summary of the tricks to use TensorLayer, you can also find more tricks in [FQA](http://tensorlayer.readthedocs.io/en/latest/user/more.html#fqa).

 If you find a trick that is particularly useful in practice, please open a Pull Request to add it to the document.
 If we find it to be reasonable and verified, we will merge it in.

 ## 1. Installation
- * use `git clone https://github.com/zsdonghao/tensorlayer.git` to download the whole repository, then copy the `tensorlayer` folder into your project, so you can keep your TL version and edit the source code easily
+ * download the whole repository by excuting `git clone https://github.com/zsdonghao/tensorlayer.git` in your terminal, then copy the `tensorlayer` folder into your project, this helps you to keep your TL version and edit the source code easily
- * as TL is growing very fast, if you want to use `pip` install, then install the master version
+ * as TL is growing very fast, if you want to use `pip` install, we suggest you to install the master version

-## 2. Conversion between TF and TL
+## 2. Interaction between TF and TL
  * TF to TL : use `InputLayer`
  * TL to TF : use `network.outputs`
+ * other methods [issues7](https://github.com/zsdonghao/tensorlayer/issues/7), multiple inputs [issues31](https://github.com/zsdonghao/tensorlayer/issues/31)

 ## 3. Training/Testing switching and Fixing noise layer
  * set `is_fix` to True, and build different graphs for training and testing by reusing the parameters